-The RMSA, launched in March 2009 under the Department of School Education and Literacy, Ministry of Human Resource Development, is a national scheme majorly sponsored by the central government and supported by state governments to improve the quality of secondary education as a whole.
-One of the ways it addresses the skill gap is through competency-based, modular vocational courses.
+The RMSA, launched in March 2009 under the Department of School Education and Literacy, Ministry of Human Resource Development, is a national scheme majorly sponsored by the central government and supported by the state governments to improve the quality of secondary education as a whole; and one of the ways it addresses the skill gap is through competency-based, modular vocational courses.

-Under the vocationalisation of secondary and higher secondary education thematic area of RMSA, 3,654 government schools in 31 States/UTs covered 3.65 lakh students between the 9th and 10th standards across 16 sectors, including - Agriculture, Apparel, Automobile, Beauty & Wellness, Banking/Financial Services & Insurance, Construction, Health Care, IT & ITEs, Logistics, Media & Entertainment, Multi Skill Physical Education & Sports, Retail, Security, Telecom, and Travel & Tourism (MHRD, 2015).
-This number covers just 2.5% of the total government and government-aided schools in India (Rashtriya Madhyamik Siksha Abhiyan, 2015-16); showing that the outreach is still very low in comparison to the higher numbers set for adult (18+ years) skilling.
+Under the vocationalisation of secondary and higher secondary education thematic of RMSA, 3654 government schools in 31 States/UTs covered 3,65,000 students between the 9th and 10th standard across 16 sectors including - Agriculture, Apparel, Automobile, Beauty & Wellness, Banking/Financial Services & Insurance, Construction, Health Care, IT & ITEs, Logistics, Media & Entertainment, Multi Skill Physical Education & Sports, Retail, Security, Telecom, Travel & Tourism (MHRD, 2015).
+This number covers just 2.5% of the total government and schools in the country (Rashtriya Madhyamik Siksha Abhiyan, 2015-16); which shows that the outreach is still very low in comparison to the higher numbers set for adult (18+ years) skilling.

 Apart from the low coverage across the country, the operational model for setting up vocational education under RMSA is highly capital intensive.
-According to the document from the Department of School Education & Literacy on the "Revision of the scheme Vocationalisation of Higher Secondary Education" released in 2014, the capital expenditure required to set up the programme is INR 10 lakh per school.
-This includes only the cost towards "Tools, Equipment Furniture, Computers, Diesel Generator Set" and doesn't take into consideration the cost of civil work required to set up these labs/workshops.
-The document also states the annual recurring expenditure for each school is INR 22.20 lakh, for training a total of 200 students across standards 9th, 10th 11th and 12th (Ministry of Human Resource Development, 2014).
-Even if one does not consider the capital expenditure involved, the per student training cost per year under RMSA works out to approximately INR 11,000 based on the estimates provided for operational expenditure only (Ministry of Human Resource Development, 2014).
-As per the provisions of the scheme which entails a four-year journey from 9th to 12th standard, for a participant under RMSA, the total training cost per student would be INR 44,000 for just the vocational education component.
-Such a cost intensive approach is neither scalable nor sustainable in the long run.
+According to document from the Department of School Education & Literacy on the "Revision of the scheme ofVocationalisation of Higher Secondary Education" released in 2014, the capital expenditure required to set up the programme is Rs.
+10 Lakhs per school.
+This only includes the cost towards "Tools, Equipment Furniture, Computers, Diesel Generator Set" and doesn't take into consideration the cost of civil work required to set up these labs/workshops.
+The document also states the annual recurring expenditure for each school is Rs.
+22.20 Lakhs, for training a total of 200 students across standards 9th, 10th 11th and 12th (Ministry of Human Resource Development, 2014).
+Even if one does not consider the capital expenditure involved, the per child training cost per year under RMSA work out to approx. Rs.
+11,000/- based on the estimates provided for operational expenditure only (Ministry of Human Resource Development, 2014).
+As per the provisions of the scheme which entails a four-year journey from 9th to 12th standard, for a participant under RMSA the total training cost per student would be Rs.
+44,000/- for just the vocational education component.
+Such a cost intensive approach cannot be scalable and sustainable in the long run.

-Therefore, the main impediment which the RMSA faces, is the lack of an innovative system that has an operational model leveraging school spaces and infrastructure, and other existing components from the skill development and education ecosystems to avoid re-inventing the wheel.
-An alternative to this highly capital intensive model can be a lighter, portable model which reuses the tools and equipment meant for the training.
-Such a model can be scalable, replicable and cost-effective.
+Thus, the main impediment which the RMSA faces is the lack of an innovative system that has an operational model leveraging school spaces and infrastructure, and other existing components from the skill development and education ecosystems to avoid re-inventing the wheel.
+An alternative to the highly capital intensive model can be a lighter portable model which reuses the tools and equipment meant for the training.
+Such a model would be scalable, replicable and cost-effective.